College Vaccine Exemptions

 What is a valid religious exemption?

-Can a private religious school or college deny my religious exemption, even if the state statute permits a religious exemption?
+Can a private religious college or university deny my religious exemption, even if the state statute permits a religious exemption?

 Requirements for student exemptions vary by state.
 All states provide for a medical exemption.
 Medical exemptions are based on the student’s medical history and must be written by a treating physician.
 Often these exemptions must be worded in a particular way to meet the requirements of the law.
 We regularly work with treating physicians and negotiate with school administrators to have valid medical exemptions approved.

-Regarding school-aged children and college students, many states provide the option for a religious exemption.
+As we’ve discussed, many colleges and universities provide the option for a religious exemption.
 Many schools and institutions of higher education require that students (or parent if the student is a minor) submit a statement of beliefs describing their religious beliefs and practices.
 Schools and institutions of higher education are allowed to reject a religious exemption if it does not meet certain legal criteria.

 Through personal representation, we can assist you in avoiding common pitfalls when submitting a medical or religious exemption for school or college.
 We have assisted many families across the country obtain a vaccine exemption.